3rdGen-Media/XNZ/README.md

 an analogous implementation using ```compression_stream_process``` with the ```COMPRESSION_ZLIB``` algorithm for comparison.
 </p>

-<p>BC[#] and GDeflate support to come.
+<p>BC[#], GDeflate and KTX container support to come.
 No roadmap for LZ4 as Apple's compression_stream and Pixar's USD implementations are satisfactory.</p>

 <br/>
 <div><a name="xnz_apis"></a></div>